Jessica Simpson’s Ex-Husband Nick Lachey Says ‘Newlyweds’ Is Not ‘Family Viewing’ With Wife Vanessa

 He admitted that he doesn’t like to relive that scene, in which he schooled his former wife on the definition of “Chicken of the Sea,” either.

-While Lachey is grateful for the fame he received from Newlyweds, it’s not a place he ever wants to go again– even without his wife in the room.
+While Lachey is grateful for the fame he received from Newlyweds, it’s not a place he ever wants to go again — even without his wife in the room.
 The star previously told The Daily Beast that he has never gone back and watched old episodes of the reality show because he is happy with his life the way it is now.

 “I haven’t [rewatched the episodes], and I’m sure you can imagine why,” Lachey said.
 “That was a chapter in my life that was…well, I lived it, and I’m not in a hurry to go back and live it again.
 I couldn’t be happier with where my life has taken me, and I don’t see any reason to ever look back.
 So I’ve never watched it since.”